 I received my 200-hour yoga teacher training certificate in April 2019 and completed my 500-hour training in October 2018 at Tranquil Space in Washington, DC.
-My 300 hour thesis, Dissolving into Radiance: A Vanaprastha Practice for Older Adults, is focused on what needs to change about a yoga practice as one ages.
-A yoga teacher at age 57, I am always teaching what I am learning.
+My 300-hour thesis, Dissolving into Radiance: A Vanaprastha Practice for Older Adults, is focused on what needs to change about a yoga practice as one ages.
+Just recently, I completed the Vishoka Meditation Teacher certification through the Himalayan Institute.

-My most recent writing about yoga, teaching and art are here.
+My most recent writing about yoga, teaching and art is here.